MINDFULNESS THERAPY ONLINE via SKYPE

 - Mindfulness Therapy is much faster than many other approaches: More cost-effective for you

-Online therapy which is also known as internet therapy, long-distance therapy, web-based therapy or e-therapy is becoming more widely accepted for providing treatment for anxiety, depression and other non-clinical emotional problems.
+Online therapy which is also known as internet therapy, distance therapy, web-based therapy or e-therapy is becoming more widely accepted for providing treatment for anxiety, depression and other non-clinical emotional problems.
 An online psychotherapist or online therapist may easily communicate with you via the internet, usually via Skype.
 Online therapy may provide psychological support, mental and emotional well-being instructions or even the same kind of professional services received by clients in traditional face-to-face therapy.

 Therapy online can take many forms, ranging from short consultations to answer a psychological question, or a continuous and long conversation aimed at helping you resolve an emotional issue like anxiety, depression or an addiction.
 It may also take the form of electronic mail (otherwise known as e-mail therapy), chat, video or even cyberspace phone call (known as voice-over-IP counseling).